ricardoquesada/ricardoquesada.github.io/content/posts/introducing-unijoysticle-2-a500.md

 - Mouse support: this was #1 feature request!
   - List of supported mice is here: [supported mice](https://bluepad32.readthedocs.io/en/latest/supported_mice/)
   - Supports up to two mice connected at the same time.
-Finally you can play [Lemmings in two-player mode](https://lemmings.fandom.com/wiki/Lemmings_two-player)!
+Finally, you can play [Lemmings in two-player mode](https://lemmings.fandom.com/wiki/Lemmings_two-player)!
 - Console support: useful to change settings in runtime like:
   - change mouse resolution
   - change autofire clicks-per-second